front-end-intermediate/session-11/readme.md

 }
 ```

-The first time the app component is inkoke state will be empty.
+The first time the app component is invoked, state will be empty.
 We will use ES6 [default params](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters) again:

 ```js
 function app (state = {}, action){